 - Social, Cultural, Environmental and Population Health

-- Application to the GIA competition must be submitted by 16:00 EDT 01 TUESDAY, SEPTEMBER 2015 using HSF’s online system (CIRCUlink).
+- Applications to the GIA competition must be submitted by 16:00 EDT 01 THURSDAY, SEPTEMBER 2016 using the HSF’s online system (CIRCUlink).
 CIRCUlink will not accept submissions after this deadline.

 - We strongly advise applicants to submit well before the 16:00 EDT deadline.
 Any applications attempted or submitted after the deadline will NOT be accepted.
 There will be no appeal process to late submission.